rlucas11/panelCodeR/README.md

   - Constrained DPM
   - Predetermined DPM
 * Latent Growth Curve Model (LGCM)

-Technically, by combining features of these models (e.g., adding a slope to the RI-CLPM or STARTS), additional models can be tested.
-Options to automatically generate these models will be added in the future.
+* Autoregressive Latent Trajectory Model (ALT)
+* Latent Growth Model with Structured Residuals (LGM-SC)

 Models can include multiple indicators per wave.
-In addition, for some constrained models, missing waves can be included by modeling phantom variables (which the package handles automatically).
+In addition, if stationarity is imposed, missing waves can be included by modeling phantom variables (which the package handles automatically).
+"State" variance (as in the state component from the STARTS model) can  also be added to models that do not have it by default (e.g., the DPM or GLCM).

 ## Installation